tomdalling/rschema/README.md

 # RSchema

 Schema-based validation and coercion for Ruby data structures.
-It has heavily inspired by (read: stolen from) [Prismatic/schema][] for Clojure.
+Heavily inspired by (read: stolen from) [Prismatic/schema][] for Clojure.

 Meet RSchema
 ------------